Mike Regan (politician): Pennsylvania House of Representatives

 In 2012, Regan was elected to serve the 92nd District in the Pennsylvania House of Representatives.
 Regan won the Republican primary election with 35.6% of the vote among five candidates.
 He then defeated a Democrat in the general election with 71.7% of the vote.

 In 2014, Regan won reelection to his House seat, running unopposed in both the primary and general elections.

 Pennsylvania State Senate

 2016 campaign

 In August 2015, Regan announced that he was running for District 31 of the Pennsylvania Senate.
 In the Republican primary election, Regan faced dentist Brice Arndt, former NFL player Jon Ritchie, and attorney Scott Harper.
 Regan won the primary election with 52% of the vote.
 Many political pundits called the primary campaign one of the most competitive Republican primaries in recent history.

 Regan was officially elected to the Pennsylvania Senate in November 2016, defeating Democrat John Bosha with 65% of the vote.

 Tenure

 Regan was sworn in as the Senator for Pennsylvania's 31st Senatorial District in January 2017.

 Senator Regan currently serves as Chairman of the Veterans Affairs & Emergency Preparedness Committee and Vice Chairman of the Local Government Committee.
 He is also a member of the Consumer Protection & Professional Licensure Committee, Judiciary Committee, Law & Justice Committee, and the Rules & Executive Nominations Committee.

+Media

+In 2021, his wife, Frances Regan, was appointed by Jake Corman to a position on the Gaming Control Board.
+Fran Regan spent 24 years with the United States Probation Office in the Middle District of Pennsylvania.
+In her roles with the U.S. Probation Office, she has been involved in conducting background and criminal investigations and preparing presentencing reports for federal judicial officers.

+In 2023, Regan physically removed a climate protester from blocking the door to a political event.
+Michael Bagdes-Canning, 70, who was convicted of obstruction of highways and disorderly conduct, will pay a $200 fine and serve 90 days of unsupervised release.
+Bagdes-Canning was previously convicted for blocking a revolving door to a Trump rally in 2016 in Western Pa.